DtxdF/AppJail/README.md

 * 172.16.0.0/12
 * 192.168.0.0/16

 To create a virtual network, we can use the `appjail network` command, but we need three things: network address, CIDR and the network name.
-The following example creates a network called `development` using `10.42.0.0` as the network address, and `24` as the CIDR.
+The following example creates a network named `development` using `10.42.0.0` as the network address, and `24` as the CIDR.

 ```sh
 appjail network add development 10.42.0.0/24